Leon Jaroff: Space exploration

 Jaroff often wrote about space.
-He covered topics such as the power of the sun, the Mars probes, and even alien abduction, but he counted as one of his most exciting projects a cover story about the moon landing.
+He covered topics such as the power of the Sun, the Mars probes, and even alien abduction, but he counted as one of his most exciting projects a cover story about the Apollo 11 Moon landing.
 "Neil Armstrong stepped out on the moon and made a statement, and we were out the next week with a picture of him on the cover in a spacesuit, carrying an American flag.
 That was very exciting."

 He also wrote and lectured about the potential risk of asteroids hitting the Earth.
 He supported the idea of providing funding for astronomers to research asteroid impact avoidance.
 Because of Jaroff's advocacy in this area, the International Astronomical Union named an asteroid after him.

 CSICOP

 Jaroff was among the founding members of the Committee for Scientific Investigation of Claims of the Paranormal (CSICOP), now known as the Committee for Skeptical Inquiry (CSI).
 Along with Stephen Jay Gould, Leon Lederman, Steve Allen, Chris Carter, James Randi and Milton Rosenberg, Jaroff presented a talk at the June, 1996 World Skeptics Congress hosted by the CSICOP.

-At a meeting of the executive council of CSI in Denver, Colorado in April 2011, Jaroff was selected for inclusion in CSI's Pantheon of Skeptics.
+At a meeting of the executive council of CSI in Denver, Colorado, in April 2011, Jaroff was selected for inclusion in CSI's Pantheon of Skeptics.
 The Pantheon of Skeptics was created by CSI to remember the legacy of deceased fellows of CSI and their contributions to the cause of scientific skepticism.